Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 ```
 {
-read: [KEY] // List of public keys of identities that this folder is read only shared with
+ref: STR // ref of the shared metadata file
+recipient: KEY // public key of the recipient contact
+type: "READ" // type is always READ for now
 },
 ```